GLQL fields

 Labels

-Description: Display all the labels associated with an issue or a merge request listed in the view.
+Description: Display all labels associated with an object listed in the view.

 Field name: label